facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 ---

 This example adds `mysql` and `postgresql` configs into the config group `database`.
+The config group `database` corresponds to the directory name inside the config directory in config-file based examples.

 Noteworthy things in the example:
- - Despite their similarity, The two config classes `MySQLConfig` and `PostGreSQLConfig` are independent
+ - The two config classes `MySQLConfig` and `PostGreSQLConfig` have no common superclass
- - The type of the `db` field in `Config` is `Any`, This means it offers no static or runtime type safety
+ - The type of the `db` field in `Config` is `Any`, This means it offers *no* type safety (static or runtime)

+A good solution here might have been to use a `Union[MySQLConfig, PostGreSQLConfig]`, but Unions are not currently supported by Structured Configs, so we use `Any` as a last resort.

 ```python
 @dataclass